A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Simulation

 \subsection{Simulation using COMAN}

-To show the performance of our framework to control a full humanoid robot, we performed a set of simulations using a simulated COMAN humanoid in Gazebo environment which is an open-source simulation environment developed by the Open Source Robotics Foundation (OSRF).
-The simulated robot is 95cm tall, weighs 31kg, and has 23 DOF (6 per leg, 4 per arm and 3 between the hip and the torso).
-This robot is equipped with usual joint position and velocity sensors, an IMU on its hip and torque/force sensors at its ankles.
+To validate the portability and platform-independency of the proposed framework and to show the performance of the framework in controlling a full humanoid robot, we performed a set of simulations using a simulated COMAN humanoid in the Gazebo simulator which is an open-source simulation environment developed by the Open Source Robotics Foundation (OSRF).
+The simulated robot is $0.95m$ tall, weighs $31kg$, and has $23$ DOF ($6$ per leg, $4$ per arm, and $3$ between the hip and torso).
+This robot is equipped with the usual joint position and velocity sensors, an IMU on its hip, and torque/force sensors at its ankles.

-\subsubsection{Walking Around a Disk}
+\subsubsection{Walking Around A Disk}

 This simulation is focused on testing the performance of the framework for combining turning and forward walking.
-In this simulation, the robot initially stays next to a large disk of radius $1.35m$ and waiting to receive a start signal.
-Once the signal is generated, the robot should walk around the disk and return back to initial point.
-The sequences of the experiment are shown in Fig.~\ref{fig:walkingaround}.The result showed that the framework is able to combine steering and forward walking command.
-A video of this simulation is available online at: {\href{https://www.dropbox.com/s/u0l6oup96iuz3rf/WalkingAroundADisk.mp4?dl=0}{ {https://www.dropbox.com/s/u0l6oup96iuz3rf/WalkingAroundADisk.mp4?dl=0}}.
+In this simulation, the robot initially stays next to a large disk of radius $1.35m$ so that the center of the disk is $1.8m$ far from the robot.
+The robot is waiting to receive a start signal and once the signal is generated, the robot should walk around the disk and return to the initial point while trying to keep $2m$ distance from the center of the disk during walking.
+In this simulation, we fixed the step size by $0.15m$ and the turning angle will be determined based on the current position of the robot.
+The sequences of the experiment are shown in Fig.~\ref{fig:walkingaround}\textbf{(a)}.
+In this simulation, the positions of the feet and COM have been recorded and they are depicted in Fig.~\ref{fig:walkingaround}\textbf{(b)}.
+The results showed that the framework is able to combine steering and forward walking command to follow a specific path.
+A video of this simulation is available online at \href{https://youtu.be/E8PGY05WzIQ}{ {https://youtu.be/E8PGY05WzIQ}}.